Looney Tunes Cartoons: Home media

-Ten episodes of the show (all centering around Bugs) were released as bonus features for the Bugs Bunny 80th Anniversary Collection Blu-ray set on December 1, 2020.
-The first season became available to iTunes on August 29, 2021.
+10 episodes of the show (all centering around Bugs) were released as bonus features for the Bugs Bunny 80th Anniversary Collection Blu-ray set on December 1, 2020.
+The first season became available on iTunes on August 29, 2021.

+The full series was released on DVD and Blu-ray on May 19, 2026.

 Release

 Following its Annecy premiere, the series' first 10 episodes were released on HBO Max on May 27, 2020, with the next 20 episodes released through April 29, 2021.
 The series also premiered on Cartoon Network on July 5, 2021, to promote Space Jam: A New Legacy.
-On April Fools Day, ACME Night aired a marathon of selected shorts with segments of Bugs Bunny pulling pranks on illusionist Kevin Parry.
+On April Fools' Day, ACME Night aired a marathon of selected shorts with segments of Bugs Bunny pulling pranks on illusionist Kevin Parry.

 International broadcast

 In Canada, the series premiered on Teletoon on October 11, 2020.
 In Australia and New Zealand, the series premiered on Cartoon Network on April 23, 2021.
 In the United Kingdom and Ireland, the series premiered on Boomerang on June 7, 2021.
 On the same date, it premiered on Boomerang in Central and Eastern Europe.
 In Japan, the series premiered on Cartoon Network on August 15, 2021.